 Hello to all the Friends!
-I have been the Friends Secretary/Board Member for 5 years.
+I was the Friends Secretary/Board Member for 5 years, and I now serve as Vice President.
 Sarah, my wife of 28 years and also an active member, and I have always shared a love of the outdoors and are avid hikers, “explorers”, and cross-country/downhill skiers.
 We have shared many wonderful adventures in our beloved Porkies ever since we met, and find that being actively involved in the Friends Of The Porkies is a great way to not only give something back to the park, but also help improve it to enhance our future experiences there.

 I have a BS and MS Degree in Forestry from Michigan Technological University.
 Having grown up in New Jersey, I have since lived most of my life in the “Great UP” attending college and then working for the USDA Forest Service on the Ottawa National Forest for nearly 30 years as a Soil Scientist and Silviculturist.
 Since my retirement 3 years ago I remain very active both in personal and volunteer activities and have found being involved in such an active and beneficial organization like the Friends a very rewarding experience.

 My wife and I try to remain involved in our professional careers (Sarah is also a retired Forest Service Soil Scientist) on a volunteer consulting basis, and also like to cook, garden, bike ride, volunteer for the local animal shelter, and participate in community events.
 Our family also includes 3 cats and a 165 pound Landseer Newfoundland, Fluffy, who is also a Friends Pet Member, and has participated in many local parades and Friends events over the years.

 I look forward to many more years of activity in the Friends, and adventures in the Porcupine Mountains Wilderness State Park and encourage others who love the Porkies to also become more involved in it support through our organization.
 Thank You.